 Moms Can Outsource Homework

 I don’t remember a time as a child that my parents helped me with my homework.
-I don’t remember a time parenting The Boy when we didn’t help him with his homework.
+I don’t remember a time parenting The Boy when we didn’t help him with his.
 Interestingly enough, I have found that not helping with homework is a more effective approach.

 And before you tell me how much help your kiddo needs and how you are completely capable of helping him with elementary math, allow me to share how and to whom moms can outsource homework.